dankamongmen/notcurses/README.md

   // If non-NULL, notcurses_render() will write each rendered frame to this
   // FILE* in addition to outfp.
 This is used primarily for debugging.
   FILE* renderfp;
+  // Progressively higher log levels result in more logging to stderr.
+By
+  // default, nothing is printed to stderr once fullscreen service begins. ncloglevel_e loglevel;
 } notcurses_options;

 // Initialize a notcurses context on the connected terminal at 'fp'. 'fp' must